emissary-ingress/emissary/reference/edgectl-download.md

     ```

 2. Or, download the [binary file](https://metriton.datawire.io/downloads/darwin/edgectl).
+3. Move the file into your PATH with `sudo mv ./edgectl /usr/local/bin/edgectl`
+   * If you need to, print your PATH with `echo $PATH`

-3. Make it executable with the command `chmod a+x ~/Downloads/edgectl`
+4. Ensure the file is executable with the command `chmod a+x /usr/local/bin/edgectl`

-4. Move the file to somewhere in your shell PATH.
+5. Run the executable with `./edgectl`

-5. Return to the [Quick Start Guide](/user-guide/install) to finish the
+6. Return to the [Quick Start Guide](/user-guide/install) to finish the
    `edgectl` install process.

 ## Linux